niccokunzmann/x-wr-timezone/README.rst

 Python
 ------

-After you have installed the library, you an import it.
+After you have installed the library, you can import it.

 .. code:: python